adamelliotfields/mitx-6002x/README.md

 ![MITx](mitx.png)

-# MITx 6.00.2x: Introduction to Computational Thinking and Data Science.
+# Introduction to Computational Thinking and Data Science.

 ### About This Course